New Assignment Form

 • There are no suggestions because the search field is empty.

-Buying Business Financial Due DiligenceBuying a business is an exciting and over-whelming time for a “soon-to-be” new business owner.
-Buying an existing business should represent less risk, time and resources than starting a new business from scratch, but the venture of becoming a business owner is still very risky.
-In order to mitigate some initial risk, we suggest that you perform financial due diligence, which is the process of conducting an investigation of the target business to determine the “true financial condition” and any financial implications of the proposed transaction.
+People hanging a business for sale sign above a clothing storeBuying a business is an exciting and overwhelming time for a soon-to-be new business owner.
+Buying an existing business should represent less risk, time, and resources than starting a new business from scratch.
+However, the venture of becoming a business owner is still very risky.
+To mitigate some initial risk, we suggest that you perform financial due diligence, which is the process of conducting an investigation of the target business to determine the true financial condition and any financial implications of the proposed transaction.

 Quality of Earnings Report

-The analysis should present a “normalized” EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization) figure.
+The analysis should present a normalized EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization) figure.
 (For more on that topic, see our previous article that compares EBITDA to Cash Flow).
-The term “normalized” in the context of EBITDA means that one-time or extraordinary items, excessive amounts and non-business items are either added-back or subtracted from EBITDA to show the “true” or “normal” operating income of the business.
+The term “normalized” in the context of EBITDA means that one-time or extraordinary items, excessive amounts, and non-business items are either added back or subtracted from EBITDA to show the true or “normal” operating income of the business.

-An example of a simplified Quality of Earnings Report with “Normalized EBITDA" is presented below:
+A Simplified Quality of Earnings Report with “Normalized EBITDA":

-Quality of Earnings Report Normalized EBITDA
+Earnings REport with Normalized EBITDA

 The Tax-Motivated Seller

-Many privately-held businesses are tax-motivated and will have many “add-backs” to their “normalized EBITDA”.
-The business owner will want to include as many tax deductions in the on-going business to minimize the tax they will owe each year.
+Many privately held businesses are tax-motivated and will have many add-backs to their normalized EBITDA.
+The business owner will want to include as many tax deductions in the ongoing business to minimize the tax they will owe each year.
 But when it comes time to sell the business, the owner (“seller”) will want to “add-back” these deductions to maximize the value of the business.

 2. Excessive compensation